More than 2.2 million names in the database so far.

 Biographical Database of Australia

-BDA is a new research tool for historians and genealogists comprising transcripts & indexes of original records and published biographies of deceased individuals who arrived, or were born in, Australia.
+BDA is a research tool for historians and genealogists comprising transcripts & indexes of original records and published biographies of deceased individuals who arrived, or were born in, Australia.
 Advanced search function now available.

 View a sample biography to see an accurate level of detail for each.